Apollo-Level2-Web-Dev/Digital-Cow-Hut/README.md

   - Rangpur
   - Mymensingh

-- breed: The breed of the cow → embedded
+- breed: The breed of the cow
   - Brahman
   - Nellore
   - Sahiwal